OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:17:13] Yeah.
 And I'm, I'm unfortunately taking us into a digression.
 That's not necessary.
 It is about the topic, but it's actually about story threading.
 I just wanted to share this with the group and then come back in and ask for, uh, some consensus on the topic.
 Um, so if you'll, if you'll permit me a minute and a half here, uh, so.

 [00:17:31] There was a session from the conference that I got to listen to ahead of time between who cares a lot about climate change.
-And one of the things that she says in this interview is basically that we don't have a new story.
+And one of the things that she says in this interview is basically that we don't have a [[new story]].
 We don't have a consistent story, and I wanted to offer story versus plan.
 Uh, and she said basically that a unified direction for addressing climate change, hasn't been defined.

 [00:17:54] And I connected that back up to, uh, a Ted talk that I mentioned here, uh, maybe last week, maybe four, which is one of my now favorites.
 Actually, I, I mentioned it on these calls that I've connected to the thought, and this is George. the new political story that could change everything.
-And he talks about how, what we need is a new story to replace the old story.
+And he talks about how, what we need is a [[new story]] to replace the old story.

 [00:18:17] Uh, and we don't have.
 And I'll just pause there.
 Uh, and then also, uh, my better half has written a book about flux that basically says we are in a world of constant flux.
 It's only going to get faster.
 What we need to do is manage in the middle of chaos.
 And Doug, do you have your hand up again or would you like to put your hand down for a bit?